skip to Main Content

 2. You’ve Made These Common Pet Parent Mistakes

-A couple of common pet parent mistakes can easily contribute to their dogs peeing in the house.
+A couple of common pet parent mistakes can easily contribute to your dog peeing in the house.
 But don’t worry, these are very easy to correct.

 3. Your Dog Has a Medical Condition